FOUNDER AND ARTISTIC DIRECTOR

 Victoria Boretsky

-Group director and PRIVATE VOCAL COACH
+Group director, PRIVATE VOCAL COACH

 Olivia Dallape